This Day In Music: August 15

 August 15, 1941 ~ Donald Eugene Ulrich, commonly known as country guitarist, fiddler Don Rich, born in Olympia, Washington, USA ~ As a member of Buck Owens' backing unit Buckaroos helpful in developing the Bakersfield sound.
 Present on songs such as Above And Beyond, Foolin' Around, Act Naturally, Love's Gonna Live Here, Waitin' In Your Welfare Line, Think Of Me, Tall Dark Stranger and others, many of which co-written by Rich ~ Ulrich passed away in 1974

 August 15, 1939 ~ Singer Norma Waterson, full name Norma Christine Waterson, born in Kingston-upon-Hull, UK ~ Best known as member of 1960s acclaimed traditional folk outfit the Watersons, which also included siblings Mike Waterson and Lal Waterson, cousin John Harrison and later her husband Martin Carthy.
-Has also recorded as a solo artist and collaborated with the likes of Richard Thompson, Roger Swallow, James Yorkston, Blue Murder, and others ~ Waterson passed away in 2022
+Has also recorded as a solo artist and collaborated with the likes of Richard Thompson, Roger Swallow, James Yorkston, and Blue Murder ~ Waterson passed away in 2022

 August 15, 1935 ~ Actor, singer Jim Dale born in Rothwell, UK ~ Popular 1950s singer.
 First pop singer to work with producer George Martin.
 Known for songs such as Be My Girl, Just Born To Be Your Baby, Crazy Dream, and Sugartime.
 Well known in the UK for regularly appearing in the Carry On film series.
 Performed on Broadway in productions of Scapino, Barnum, Candide, and Me And My Girl.
 Wrote the lyrics to Georgy Girl, a 1966 hit for the Seekers